 Access to East Asia Library materials is restricted to current Stanford ID cardholders.

-Please review Stanford Libraries' Fall 2021 access guidelines before coming to campus.
+Please review Stanford Libraries' 2022 access guidelines before coming to campus.

 Enter through the main entrance on the 2nd floor of Lathrop Library.

 Chinese studies scholars and Stanford Libraries are celebrating the digitization of a selection of Chinese rare books in a collaboration with the National Central Library of Taiwan (NCL).
 As mentioned in a previous blog post introducing the 6 month long project, a selection of 210 volumes from 26 titles in the holdings of the East Asia Library and the Bowes Art & Architecture Library were digitized by Digital Production Group (DPG) and then delivered to NCL for its Rare Books Database in November to complete the project.
 This post is authored by Zhaohui Xue, Chinese Studies Librarian, and guest blogger Katharine Dimitruk, who coordinated the digitization project.

 Stanford Libraries has acquired and digitized three volumes of folk rhymes written by Chinese immigrants, published in San Francisco's Chinatown in the 1910-1920s.

 Welcome to Fall Quarter 2021!
 As the campus reopens for in-person instruction, the East Asia Library has expanded its hours and updated its access policies.

 Stanford Libraries and the Stanford Center on China’s Economy and Institutions are pleased to present the 2021 Dr. Sam-Chung Hsieh Memorial Lecture featuring Professor Barry Naughton who will be speaking on The Summer of 2021: Consolidation of the New Chinese Economic Model.
 This event will be held live on Zoom on Tuesday, September 28, 2021 from 5:00 - 6:00 PM.
 Please register if you would like to attend.